-As a Criminal Defense Attorney, one of the most commonly asked questions I get is “are my phone calls to/from jail being recorded or listened to?“
+As a Criminal Defense Attorney, one of the most commonly asked questions about jail calls I get is “are my phone calls to/from jail being recorded or listened to?"

 Unfortunately for prisoners in the State of Maryland (many of whom are still awaiting trial and have not yet (and may never be) convicted of a crime) and their family/friends who call them or receive calls from them, those calls will be recorded.
 Moreover, the recording of those calls is permitted by both State and Federal law.

 While the State of Maryland is a two (2) party consent state (i.e. both parties to a call ordinarily must consent to the call being recorded) if an individual is notified that they are being recorded, and they continue to speak on that line, then the conversation they have is subject to monitoring and preservation.
 While many jails use third-party vendors (jail telecom companies) for their prisoner telecommunications needs, all of those vendors report to law enforcement for the county in which the jail is located (or to Federal authorities when appropriate).

 In addition to the “this call will be recorded” warning that every detention center has for its jail calls, the Maryland Annotated Code, Courts & Judicial Proceedings Article, Sec.
 10-402 permits the State (and/or its proxy, which in the case of the jail is a telecom provider) to record a call if one party gives consent to the calls being recorded.